mnoukhov/tiny-aha-moment/README.md

 Jiayi Pan made a little repro of Deepseek R1's "aha moment" see the tweets \url{https://x.com/jiayi_pirate/status/1882839370505621655}

-For speed, we're using a smaller model that has better mid-training (Qwen3-0.6B-base vs Qwen2.5 used by Jiayi).
+For speed, we're using a smaller model that has better mid-training (Qwen3-1.7B-base vs Qwen2.5 used by Jiayi).

+We're going to train for 50 steps on the Countdown game and see what happens.
+With a 1.7B model this will take about 18 minutes.

 The major thing is we're looking for our model to learn the format of our `<answer> </answer>` format and learn to use reasoning, backtracking, verification and all those great skills!